Can I get compensation for a car accident?

 How do I commence my car accident claim?

 Your claim is started by sending a Notice of Accident Claim Form to the CTP insurer of the vehicle at fault.
 Once liability has been decided, the CTP insurer may pay for your medical and rehabilitation costs.
-When your injuries have stabilised you are assessed by doctors for medico-legal purposes and then the claim is usually settled.
+When your injuries have stabilised you are assessed by doctors for medico-legal purposes and then the car accident claim is usually settled.
 It is highly unlikely that your case will end up in court.

 Each CTP claim is assessed individually and varies on the situation.
 If your claim involves a minor injury and there are no discrepancies about who caused the accident, it will be a lot quicker to resolve as opposed to a claim that involves more severe injuries and uncertainty about who was at fault.